Testnet 3

 • Increase liquidity

-Summary Faucet enables new Akash users to easily acquire small amounts of AKT to let them deploy on Akash.
+Summary Faucet enables new Akash users to easily acquire small amounts of AKT to let them deploy on Akash

 Motivation Acquiring AKT tokens to deploy is hard as a user must go through a centralized exchange (CEXs) that mandates lengthy KYC / AML procedures.
 Though AKT is available on Decentralized Exchanges that do not require KYC / AML checks, they still need users to have other crypto-assets like ATOM that need to be acquired using CEXs.
 These friction points significantly hinder onboarding, especially to a user that wants to try out Akash.